19th Dec 2024

 How to Properly Swage HPLC Fittings

-The ability to change and properly connect fittings on an HPLC is an important skill to have if you’re a chromatographer.
-To do any HPLC work, you’ll inevitably need to change or tighten a connection in your HPLC system at some point.
-Although there are many various types of HPLC fittings to choose from, each “fitting” consists of a nut and a ferrule.
-More often than not, the ferrules are secured to the tubing by an external compression.
-Ferrules can be secured to the tubing by simply creating friction against the tubing wall, or for high pressure fittings, the ferrule can be permanently attached by a process called swaging.
+Being able to properly change and connect fittings on an HPLC system is an essential skill for any chromatographer.
+At some point, you'll need to adjust or tighten a connection within your HPLC setup.
+While there are various types of HPLC fittings available, each typically consists of a nut and a ferrule.
+In most cases, ferrules are secured to the tubing through external compression.
+Depending on the pressure requirements, ferrules may be held in place either by creating friction against the tubing wall or, for high-pressure fittings, by permanently attaching the ferrule through a process known as swaging.

 How do you swage a fitting onto a piece of tubing?